Stone

 The energy well in my throat is glowing, brighter than ever, and I see a spinning torus of energy around the well.

-A distant voice within me is speaking.
+A distant voice within me speaks.

-There are no words, but I feel that there’s someone I need to become, something I must do, a connection that I must build with the world outside of me..
+There’s someone I need to become, something I must do, a connection that I must build with the world outside of me.

-My hand rises to my neck, and lingers on the adam’s apple.
+My hand rises to my neck, and lingers on the Adam’s apple.

-An enclosed stone sphere, covered with a blue and violet crystal.
+My healing eyes find a strange place, an enclosed stone sphere, covered with a blue and violet crystal.

-A place unto itself, surrounded, not by a universe of stars, but by endless light.
+It’s not a cavern or cave on an asteroid or planet, but an isolated space, surrounded, not by a universe of stars, but by endless light.

 I see myself there, a fire body, an egg of energy.